 In limited cases, ARCH may award a portion of the HTF funds to support early technical assistance to priority projects.
-Applicants with projects in very preliminary stages are encouraged to consult with ARCH staff to determine if an application for HTF funds is appropriate at this time.
-Another option available to projects in the preliminary stages is to apply to Impact Capital for predevelopment funding.
+Applicants with projects in preliminary stages are encouraged to consult with ARCH staff to determine if an application for HTF funds is appropriate.
+Another option available to projects in the preliminary stages is to apply to Impact Capital or Enterprise Community Partners for predevelopment funding.